apache/jena-site/source/documentation/fuseki2/__index.md

 ### Development Builds

 Regular development builds of all of Jena are available (these are not formal releases) from the
 [Apache snapshots maven repository](https://repository.apache.org/snapshots/org/apache/jena).
-This includes packaged builds of Fuseki.
+This includes the packaged build of Fuseki.

-## Getting Started With Fuseki

-The [quick start](fuseki-quick-start.html) section serves as a basic guide to getting a Fuseki server running on your local machine.

-See [all the ways to run Fuseki](fuseki-webapp.html) for complete coverage of all the deployment methods for Fuseki.

 ## How to Contribute